 Be assured that as your soul becomes more accustomed to withdrawing to inward things, this process will become much easier.
 There are two reasons that you will find it easier to each time to bring your mind under subjection to the Lord.
 One is that the mind, after much practice, will form a new habit of turning deep within.
 The second is that you have a gracious Lord!

 The Lord’s chief desire is to reveal Himself to you and, in order for Him to do that, He gives you abundant grace.
 The Lord gives you the experience of enjoying His presence.
 He touches you, and His touch is so delightful that, more than ever, you are drawn inwardly to Him.

-(From Experiencing the Depths of Jesus Christ by Jeanne Guyon, written in 1685.
+(From Experiencing the Depths of Jesus Christ by Jeanne Guyon, © 1685 and 1981.
 Excerpts are taken from portions of the preface, chapters 1, 2, and 4 and include minor editing and rearranging.
 Italics added.)